masfour7/Sentence-Sentiment-Classifier/README.md

 # cs4563-project
+- The purpose of this project is to better undesrtand the feeling of a customer using machine learning.

 - Programming language: Python, Web IDE: Google Colab

 - Used more than 500k labeled sentences from Amazon to train a model to classify how happy a customer is.